-The 28-pin Micromite was introduced in the May and June 2014 issues of Silicon Chip magazine.
-The 44-pin version was described in the August 2014 issue.
+The Micromite MkII was introduced in the January 2015 issue of Silicon Chip magazine.
 You can use it as the intelligence inside any project that requires a medium speed microcontroller but without the hassle of programming in a complex language.

 Back issues of the article can be purchased from Silicon Chip or electronic access can be purchased for about the cost of the printed issue.

-- The Microsoft compatible BASIC interpreter is full featured with floating point and string variables, long variable names, arrays of floats or strings with multiple dimensions, extensive string handling and user defined subroutines and functions.
-Typically it will execute a program at 23,000 lines per second.
+- The Microsoft compatible BASIC interpreter is full featured with floating point, 64-bit integers and string variables, long variable names, arrays of floats or strings with multiple dimensions, extensive string handling and user defined subroutines and functions.
+Typically it will execute a program at 30,000 lines per second.

 - Nineteen input/output pins are available on the 28 pin chip.
 These can be independently configured as digital input or output, analog input, frequency or period measurement and counting.
 Ten of the pins can be used to measure voltages and another seven can be used to interface with 5V systems.
 MMBasic can also be installed on the 44 pin version of the chip providing 33 input/output pins.